ludo67100/MFDeltaLat/README.md

 ### 5. To run the NEST simulation
 create an environnement and install NEST
-> conda create --name ENVNAME -c conda-forge nest-simulator
+'''conda create --name ENVNAME -c conda-forge nest-simulator'''